opsone-ch/documentation/www/services/website.md

 ## Delete website

-Warning: This feature is currently work in process.
+Warning: This feature is work in process.
 By now, please contact us to delete a site

 As a security measure, you have to define explicit that you want to delete a website: